Jesuits and Georgetown repent for complicity in slave trade

 "We express our solemn contrition for our participation in slavery, and the benefit our institution received," said Georgetown's president, John DeGioia.
 "We cannot hide from this truth, bury this truth, ignore this truth.
 Slavery remains the original evil in our republic, an evil that our university was complicit in."

 More than 100 descendants of slaves sold by the Maryland Jesuits attended the service, many wearing green ribbons to symbolize hope and new life.
 They processed in Healy Hall to the strains of "Amazing Grace," sung by a gospel choir.
-Some wiped away tears during the readings and prayers, and stood to applaud when Mary D. Williams-Wagner, a slave descendant, read Douglass's remarks about Christian slave-holders.
+Some wiped away tears during the readings and prayers, and stood to applaud when Mary D. Williams-Wagner, a descendant of slaves, read Douglass's remarks about Christian slaveholders.

-"Their pain was unparalleled, Sanda Green Thomas, another slave descendant, said of her ancestors.
+"Their pain was unparalleled," Sanda Green Thomas, who also participated in the service, said of her ancestors.
 "Their pain is still here.
 It burns in the soul of every person of African descent in the United States."

 Georgetown is not the only American college with ties to the slave trade.
 All of the Ivy League schools, with the exception of Cornell University, were also complicit in some way, historians say.
 Many those schools were also founded by religious groups.